Photo of University Hall

 Profile

 John David Yi is the Director of Teaching and Learning at Montclair State University.
-A first-generation college graduate, he brings nearly two decades of experience in equity-driven teaching, faculty development, and academic leadership.
-He previously served as a Lecturer in English at Queensborough Community College and earned his Ph.D. in English Education from Teachers College, Columbia University, where his research explored community co-construction and belonging in First-Year Writing classrooms, particularly within blended and online learning environments.
+A first-generation college graduate, he brings nearly two decades of experience in teaching, faculty development, and academic leadership.
+He earned his Ph.D. in English Education from Teachers College, Columbia University, where his research examined how community and belonging are co-constructed in First-Year Writing classrooms, with particular attention to blended and online learning environments.

 Links